 Spec-Ops Command: SEAL raid book 'a lie'

-WASHINGTON (AP) — The U.S. military is denouncing a former Navy SEAL's book that claims to describe the "real" version of the raid that killed Osama bin Laden.
+WASHINGTON (AP) — The U.S. Special Operations Command is calling a former Navy SEAL's book bogus over its claims to describe the "real" version of the raid that killed Osama bin Laden.

 "It's just not true," U.S. Special Operations Command spokesman Col. Tim Nye said.
 "It's not how it happened."